emustudio/emustudio.github.io/_documentation/developer/_doc/getting_started/documenting.md

 ### Structure

-Virtual computer documentation should start with short introduction:
+Virtual computer documentation should start with a short introduction:

-- How the computer is related to the computer history?
+- How the computer is related to computer history?
 - Is it abstract or real?
 - The purpose of the computer
 - Possible computer configurations